unearth4334/eml2md/README.md

 This tool converts email files (`.eml`) to Markdown format (`.md`) while preserving the email thread structure and extracting attachments.

-## Features

-- Converts `.eml` files to well-formatted Markdown documents
-- Extracts and saves all email attachments
-- Preserves email thread structure, sorted by date/time
-- Captures email metadata (date, from, to, cc, subject)
-- Handles HTML-formatted emails by converting to plain text
-- Moves processed files to a separate directory
+ Moves processed files to a separate directory
 - Creates a clean directory structure for output files

 ## Directory Structure